Hello everyone! I'm writing this post for those of you who might not be familiar with my Tabletop Role Playing Game, Fabula Ultima!

 The Game Master chapter contains a variety of advice and rules that can help you run the game.
 This chapter is constantly being updated based on playtest feedback - I want to focus on what people really need when playing.

-- There is advice on how to make the most out of each Player Character class.
+- There is advice on how to help everyone make the most out of their Player Character classes.

 - The chapter also contains advice on creating and portraying Villains, the most important driving forces in your game after the Player Characters!